AppLayerLabs/sparq-gitbook/bdk-implementation/README.md

 Looking at a higher level of abstraction, the original C++ implementation of the BDK is structured like this:

 * The `src/bins` folder contains the source files for the project's main executables - the blockchain executable itself, contract ABI generator and other testing-related executables are all coded here in their respective subfolders
+* The `src/bytes` folder contains code related to the `bytes` class, a container that deals with raw bytes - `bytes::View` is used extensively as a replacement for `BytesArrView`, the previous implementation
 * The `src/contract` folder contains everything related to the logic of smart contracts - from ABI parsing to custom variable types and template contracts
 * The `src/core` folder contains the heart of the BDK - the main components of the blockchain and what makes it tick
 * The `src/libs` folder contains third-party libraries not inherently tied to the project but used throughout development